Why Penn State

 Master of Science |

-Capstone project completed in one semester | Thesis with public defense completed over at least two semesters |
+Capstone project completed in one semester | Thesis completed over at least two semesters, ending with public defense |

 Preparation for data-driven careers | Preparation for research and Ph.D. programs |

-Full-time completion in 1.5 years | Full-time completion in 2 years |
+Full-time completion in as little as one and a half years | Full-time completion in as little as two years |

-Part-time completion in 3 to 4 years | Part-time completion in 3 to 4 years |
+Part-time completion in three to four years | Part-time completion in three to four years |

 Students typically already have work experience | Students typically are fresh out of undergraduate studies |